pytest-dev/nose2pytest/README.rst

   These should be rare, are easy to spot (your IDE will flag the syntax error, or you will get an exception on import), and are easy to fix by changing from a lambda expression to a local function.

-I have no doubt that more limitations will arise as nose2pytest gets used on code bases.
+I have no doubt that more limitations will arise as nose2pytest gets used on more code bases.
 Contributions to address these and existing limitations are most welcome.